Hard Coat Anodizing (Type III)

 - MIL-A-8625 Type III Class 1 (Non-Dyed) and Class 2 (Dyed)

-Arrow Cryogenics' offers aluminum hard coat aluminum anodizing (Type III) at our state of the art building in Blaine Minnesota.
+Arrow Cryogenics offers aluminum hard coat anodizing (Type III) at our state-of-the-art facility in Blaine, Minnesota.
 We also provide standard aluminum anodizing (Type II) services.

 What is Hard Coat Anodizing?

 Aluminum Hard Coat Anodizing is similar to standard anodizing in that both are controlled electrochemical processes.
-The key difference is that hard coat anodizing strengthens or adds to the process of standard anodizing.
+The key difference is that hard coat anodizing provides a surface that is more wear resistant and has a smoother and harder surface than standard anodizing.

 Benefits of Hard Coat Anodized Aluminum

 Hard Coat Anodized Aluminum is used for the following reasons:

 - Light weight properties